wenzhaojia2000/msc-trajectory-analysis/source/analyse/analysis_gui/README.md

 For developers
 ==============

 Developers of the progam will also need Qt Designer to modify the `./ui/quantics_analysis.ui` file.
-This is available as a standalone from a third party [here](https://build-system.fman.io/qt-designer-download), or from pip (`pyqt5-tools`)
+This is available as a standalone from a third party [here](https://build-system.fman.io/qt-designer-download), or from pip (`pyqt5-tools`).

-Qt Designer also comes with Qt's official editor, Qt Creator.
-This is not needed for this project!
+Qt's official editor, Qt Creator, is not needed for this project!